A Certain Doom: Production

 Lauren Cohan returned to the series in the role of Maggie Greene after departing in November 2018.

 "A Certain Doom" had initially been planned as the tenth season finale to air on April 12, 2020, but due to the COVID-19 pandemic, AMC announced on March 24, 2020 that the episode would be delayed.
 Showrunner Angela Kang explained that while the episode had completed filming, the work on post-production visual effects could not be completed on time due to the pandemic.
 The episode's airdate was confirmed in July 2020 for October 4, 2020, as well as six additional episodes to the tenth season, which aired from February 28 to April 4, 2021, since the eleventh and final season would be delayed due to the pandemic.

 Lauren Cohan returned to the series in her role as Maggie Greene, who had left the series in the ninth season after being cast for a leading role in the ABC television series Whiskey Cavalier.
 Cohan and the showrunners had not considered her character to be written off the series completely then, and left the potential for her return in later seasons depending on Cohan's availability.
 With the cancellation of Whiskey Cavalier after one season, Cohan was able to return as a series regular for the final season, which allowed the showrunners to work her character into the ongoing plot.

 The episode also marks the departure of Ryan Hurst, who portrayed Beta since the previous season episode "Guardians", as his character is stabbed by Daryl (Norman Reedus) and then devoured by walkers.

 The selection of Talking Heads' "Burning Down the House" was a choice made after the script was completed, calling only for some piece of rock music to help draw the walkers away from the hospital.
 Kang said many of the staff were Talking Heads fans and were drawn to the song since its lyrics matched the theme of the scene with the survivors up against impossible odds.
 The song itself was an expensive piece of music to license for the episode, but other options they tried did not work as well, so they opted to pay more for the rights.

 The episode also introduces the Commonwealth, a large community that is central to the last major arc in the comic book series.
 According to Kang, they had intended to have the season ten finale end with the Commonwealth's introduction.

 Reception

-Ryan Hurst made his final regular appearance in this episode after his character has two daggers shoved into his eyes by Daryl and devoured by a hoard of walkers.
+Ryan Hurst made his final regular appearance in this episode after his character has two daggers shoved into his eyes by Daryl and is devoured by a horde of walkers.
 Hurst's performance was highly acclaimed by critics.